pstrobl96/prusa_exporter/README.md

   * [Legacy](#legacy)
   * [Einsy](#einsy)

-## Where to find buddy exporter
+## Where to find prusa exporter

-Buddy exporter runs on port 10009, but you can choose different port in `buddy.yaml`.
+Prusa exporter runs on port 10009, but you can choose different port in `prusa.yaml`.
 Metrics are accessible at `/metrics` endpoint.

 ## Roadmap